 For car accidents abroad, you typically have up to three years to make a claim.
-Once you have made sure that you have recovered as well as possible, you should consider contacting First4lawyers, as our team of solicitors can give you some much-needed support during this time as well as getting your claim started.
+Once you have made sure that you have recovered as well as possible, you should contact First4Lawyers, as our team of solicitors can give you some much-needed support during this time, as well as getting your claim started.

 I’ve had a car accident abroad, What should I do?

-You could make a claim after trying to find out how serious your injury is, contact us for a no-obligation chat about your situation.
-You can also refer to our Compensation Guide to give you an idea, but the first step is to contact us, either claiming by post, online claim form or by requesting a call-back.
-Then, one of our solicitors will be in touch and explain the process and why you could claim before sending a letter to the driver at fault and the claim will begin.
+You could make a claim after finding out how serious your injury is, contact us for a no-obligation chat about your situation.
+You can also refer to our Compensation Guide to give you an idea, but the first step is to contact us, either using our online claim form or by requesting a callback, at the top of the screen.
+One of our solicitors will be in touch and explain the process and why you could claim, before sending a letter to the driver at fault and the claim will begin.